My Shoes (The Conclusion)

 “Sounds like great fun,” Clyde said sarcastically.
 “I’m still looking to wake up.”

 “Well, Kevin Kennedy, you’re as woke as you’re ever going to be.
-Now, let’s go get you fed, and, your first fifteen hundred dollars.”
+Now, let’s go get you fed, and, your first twenty-five hundred dollars.”
 The two men walked back towards the front of the mansion.

 Thank you for donating minutes of your precious time to acknowledging my offering.
 May all we deserve and desire flow abundantly into our lives like a river does into a sea.